mcruzdev/platformoon-workshop/docs/tutorials/continuous-delivery/index.md

 5. Add the Payload URL with the `ngrok` URL (in my case was necessary to add the path `/gh/webhooks` for listen it).

+6. Select `Let me select individual events`, we need just to listen tag creation and
-6. Click on `Add webhook` button to save.
+7. Click on `Add webhook` button to save.

 Done, now we can listen for all Github events and manage it.